mify-io/mify/docs/docs/components/openapi.md

 Swagger UI is available for every backend service on maintenance port (you can get it from the service startup logs).
-To be able to call API from it, add your local and Mify Cloud service url to `schemas/<service-name>/api/api.yaml` to `servers` field.
+To be able to call API from it, add your local and prod service url to `schemas/<service-name>/api/api.yaml` to `servers` field.